theos/theos.dev/docs/Rootless.md

 #### `rootless.h`:

 - Utilizes [libroot](https://github.com/opa334/libroot/) in order to obtain correct prefix on all jailbreak platforms
-    - The libroot static archive will thus be linked unconditionally, though it will have no effect if its functions are unused
+    - The libroot static archive is thus linked unconditionally, though it will have no effect if its functions are unused

 - Provides two variations:
     - `ROOT_PATH_NS` for Obj-C strings